pdnpa/interpretation-key/docs/src/docs/water-wetland/peat-bog.md

 ## In the Peak District

-There is approximately 19,700 ha of blanket bog in the PDNP, the vast majority of which (89%) is in the Dark Peak and nearly all is in a degraded and damaged state and under restoration management.
+There are approximately 19,700 ha of blanket bog in the PDNP, the vast majority of which (89%) is in the Dark Peak.
+Nearly all is in a degraded and damaged state and under restoration management.
 About 9% of UK blanket bog is found within the PDNP.
 Almost the entire area is designated SAC, SPA and SSSI, recognising the national and international importance of this habitat.
-The SPA designation is due to the importance of moorlands in supporting internationally important breeding populations of golden plover, merlin and dunlin.
-The Dark Peak SSSI designation also features other bird species: meadow pipit, red grouse, curlew, twite, ring ouzel, wheatear and whinchat.
-A range of other important birds as well as invertebrates, mountain hare, red deer, adder and common lizard are also found on PDNP moorlands.
+The SPA designation is due to the importance of moorlands in supporting internationally important breeding populations of golden plover (Pluvialis apricaria), merlin (Falco columbarius**)** and dunlin (Calidris alpina).
+The Dark Peak SSSI designation also features other bird species: meadow pipit (Anthus pratensis), red grouse (Lagopus lagopus), curlew (Numenius arquata), twite (Linaria flavirostris), ring ouzel (Turdus torquatus), wheatear (Oenanthe oenanthe**)** and whinchat (Saxicola rubetra).
+A range of other important birds as well as invertebrates, mountain hare (Lepus timidus), red deer (Cervus elaphus), adder (Vipera berus) and common lizard (Zootoca vivipara) are also found on PDNP moorlands.

 Degraded/modified blanket bog and associated peatlands are more widespread than any other habitat in the PDNP moorlands and are important not only as a habitat but also as a store of carbon.
 However, peat in the PDNP is no longer accumulating as it should, and research suggests that the region’s peatlands have become a source rather than a sink of carbon, contributing to climate change.